luttero/maud/src/help/readme.txt

 Maud Version notes:

+(08/06/2023):   2.998.
+The "Rattle snake" release.
+                Someone you don't want to meet.
+                Fixing a bug on the new routines to modify statistical weights for refinement.

 (02/06/2023):   2.997.
 The "Siegfried" release.
                 It is so sad we have lost this year such a brilliant mind.
 Probably there wouldn't be Maud as it is now without him or at all.